 4. Blown Fuse

 If your circuit breaker is tripping over and over, you shouldn’t just keep flipping it back.
 This can risk permanent damage to the electrical components.
 A blown fuse is a common cause of this problem, and it’s something to pay attention to.
 Fuses control the electrical flow to the AC unit.
 They’re generally pretty quick to replace, but it’s best to bring in a pro.

 5. Frozen Evaporator Coil

 The evaporator coil is an indoor piece of equipment that pulls heat out of the air.
 Normally, the condensation created by that process evaporates.
 Let the coils get dirty and you’ll have all kinds of issues.
 The coil can actually freeze over.
 This can cause your system to start turning on and off rapidly, without providing effective cooling.

 6. Faulty Blower Fan

 Most AC systems operate with an external and internal unit.
 In many cases, your furnace has a blower fan that your AC uses to move cooled air through your ductwork.
 If that fan stops working, there won’t be any cooling.
-It will usually start to make some noises before it does, like a screeching, grinding or clanking.
-Listen for these sounds and call us as soon as you notice them.
+It will usually start to make some noises before it does, like screeching, grinding, or clanking.
+Listen to these sounds and call us as soon as you notice them.